Tanqueray: Products

 Past offerings from Tanqueray also include both orange and lemon gins, produced from 1937 until 1957, when both were phased out.

-Notable spirit ratings for Tanqueray included a string of Double Golds (for its basic London Dry) for 2005–2007 from the San Francisco World Spirits Competition.
+Notable spirits ratings for Tanqueray included a string of Double Golds (for its basic London Dry) for 2005–2007 from the San Francisco World Spirits Competition.
 Later years' competitions saw Tanqueray win a string of silver medals and then another double gold in 2012.
 Wine Enthusiast rated the London Dry in its "96–100" category in 2007 but gave it a "90–95" in 2011.

 Advertising

 Tanqueray introduced "Mr. Jenkins", a white-haired, well-dressed spokes-character, in print ads in 1994.
 He was retired a few years later.
 In 2004 Tanqueray introduced "Tony Sinclair", a younger, foppish hipster socialite spokes-character in television ads created by Conor Sheridan.
 Sinclair's catchphrase at the end of every commercial was "Ready to Tanqueray?" followed by a manic laugh.
 He was portrayed by Rodney Mason as a madcap socialite of Black British descent.

 In the 2008 Mad Men episode "The Jet Set", Duck Phillips receives a crate of Tanqueray from his British former advertising colleagues as enticement for Duck to initiate their firm's purchase of Sterling Cooper.